Santa Croce del Sannio: 17th Century

-In October 1656 - March 1657 a terrible plague broke out with the chapel playing an important and significant role in supressing the spread of infection.
+In October 1656 to March 1657 a terrible plague broke out with the chapel becoming important in suppressing the spread of infection.
 Inside the church it is still possible to read the epigraph that reads “In tempore pestis 1656”.
 The inhabitants of the small village turned to San Giovanni for intercession and to ask for protection.
-A sort of miracle happened: despite the dramatic circumstances of the epidemic, the population of Santa Croce increased, and not by a little, tripling the communes population prior to the plague since immigration from Cercemaggiore continued.
+Hailed as a "Miracle", despite the dramatic circumstances of the epidemic, the population of Santa Croce increased, tripling the commune's population prior to the plague since immigration from Cercemaggiore continued.
 By 1669, the number of taxable households had risen to 240 (from 72 in 1545), doubling the tax burden.
-Overall the plague killed around 600 people, including clergy members and the archpriest Don Libero Antonio Marino, except for two clerics who were at the Seminary of Benevento.
+Overall the plague killed around 600 people, including clergy members and the archpriest Don Libero Antonio Marino, except for two clerics who were away at the Seminary of Benevento.

 As a result of the 1688 Sannio earthquakes the Chiesa Madre di Santa Maria Assunta was destroyed.

-In 1690 the archbishop of Benevento, Cardinal Orsini (later Pope Benedict XIII), went on a pastoral visit to the village for the first time and found the Chapel of San Giovanni in truly precarious conditions.
-It was for this reason that he ordered its restoration until 1710 when the chapel was consecrated to the venerated saint.
+In 1690 the archbishop of Benevento, Cardinal Pietro Orsini (later Pope Benedict XIII), went on a pastoral visit to the village for the first time and found the Chapel of San Giovanni in a "truly precarious condition".
+It was for this reason that he ordered its restoration which was carried out until 1710 when the chapel was consecrated to the venerated saint.

 18th Century

 The century saw many religious reforms in the area of Santa Croce di Morcone due to Cardinal Orsini.
 In 1709, Archbishop Orsini ordered that the Chiesa Sant’Antonio and the adjacent convent be ceded to the observant Franciscan friars from the nearby province of Foggia.
 On June 24, 1710, the feast day of Saint John the Baptist, the Chiesa Madre di Santa Maria Assunta was now restored, and was consecrated by Cardinal Orsini.
 In 1711, work began on expanding the convents surrounding the Chiesa Sant’Antonio, which, among other modifications, included the construction of the left and rear sides.
 They were completed in 1725 and two years later the Franciscan community of Santa Croce achieved full autonomy.

 In 1785 the festival 'La Pace' began after an epitaph was built in 1786 that reports the text of the decree of King Ferdinand IV, establishing the weekly livestock market in Santa Croce di Morcone.
-The festival has been held annually since with the exclusion of 1944 due to the Second World War.
+The festival has been held annually since, excluding 1944 due to the Second World War.